jpmendeziii/MechaCar/README.md

 Perform multiple linear regression analysis, collect summary statistics, run t-tests and write a summary interpretation of the findings utilizing R and R Studio.

 ## Deliverable 1
+## Linear Regression to Predict MPG
+The MechaCar_mpg.csv dataset contains mpg test results for 50 prototype MechaCars.
+The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
+Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance, were collected for each vehicle.
+Using your knowledge of R, you’ll design a linear model that predicts the mpg of MechaCar prototypes using several variables from the MechaCar_mpg.csv file.
+### Model result
+mpg = (6.267)vehicle_length + (0.0012)vehicle_weight + (0.0688)spoiler_angle + (3.546)ground_clearance + (-3.411)AWD + (-104.0)
 ![Resources/Images/D1_Statistical_Summary.jpg](Resources/Images/D1_Statistical_Summary.jpg)
 ![Resources/Images/D1_Updated_MPG.jpg](Resources/Images/D1_Updated_MPG.jpg)
 ## Deliverable 2